arokettu/php-random-polyfill/docs/performance.rst

 https://github.com/arokettu/random-polyfill-perf

 * Secure engine is mostly not affected on the backend used
+* PHP 7:
   * With GMP installed, all engines is approximately 400 times slower than native
   * Mersenne Twister is consistently 400 times slower than native, whether you use GMP or not
-* PCG are 100 times slower than GMP and xoshiro256** is are 50 times slower than GMP
+  * PCG is 100 times slower than GMP and xoshiro256** is 50 times slower than GMP
+* PHP 8:
+  * 100-150 times slower than native
+  * GMP presence does not affect performance that much, but PCG will run twice as fast
+  * JIT helps almost as much as GMP (use both for max performance)